 Oh well, at least they’ll get a little Chuck Berry.
-But as Voyager spends the next 40,000 years getting “close” to some new stars with it’s rather charming old-school grooved disc, back here on Earth we have discovered seemingly unlimited (and much less expensive) ways to save and store audio content as compressed digital files.
+But as Voyager slips further and further into the cosmos with its rather charming old school grooved disc, we here back on Earth have since discovered seemingly unlimited (and much less expensive) ways to save and store audio content as compressed digital files.
 As such, today we face perhaps an even more difficult choice:

 Is there anything we shouldn’t be saving for the benefit of future generations back here on Earth?

-The topic of “Music As Culture” first arose as a discussion between tonight’s hosts/guest speakers at this June’s Unconvention in Manchester.
-For those of you who don’t know already, the Unconvention is, “A music conference aimed specifically at the grass roots of the industry, the goal of Un-convention is to bring together like minded individuals to discuss the future of Independent music.
-From DIY labels and self releasing bands, to promoters and agents, entrepreneurs and innovators, Un-convention is looking to the future of music, and how it will develop and flourish in the technological age.”
+The topic of “Music As Culture” first arose as a discussion between tonight’s hosts/guest speakers at this June’s Unconvention (http://unconvention.wordpress.com/) in Manchester.
+For those of you who don’t know already, the Unconvention is; “A music conference aimed specifically at the grass roots of the industry, the goal of Un-convention is to bring together like minded individuals to discuss the future of Independent music.
+From DIY labels, and self-releasing bands, to promoters and agents, entrepreneurs and innovators, Un-convention is looking to the future of music, and how it will develop and flourish in the technological age.”

 Are the demos of Danish pop trio Aqua’s hit singles as important as the masters for Radiohead’s ‘OK Computer’?
 Well, yes, probably.
 At least to somebody.
 Could their song ‘Barbie’ be viewed as an ironic musical reaction to an increasingly materialistic 20th Century society?
 Er, maybe.
 And if the availability of boundless digital storage space means that we have the means by which to save ‘Barbie’ and everything else ever committed to tape/file, what could possibly be the argument for not doing so?
 It’s actually difficult to come up with reasons without invoking at least the slightest bit of cultural snobbery on some level.